sohamsarkar-math/sohamsarkar-math.github.io/_pages/about.md

 - Scientific computing and optimization

-Prior to this, I worked in the area of algebraic graph theory during my Masters.
+Prior to this, I have worked in the area of algebraic graph theory during my Masters.

 I am always happy to talk about research and outreach initiatives.
 So, feel free to reach out.
 <br> **Email:** Soham[dot]Sarkar[at]UTDallas[dot]edu